TradeTrust/documentation/docs/document-creator/config-file/config-generator.md

 Alternatively, we have a tool to help generate the config file.

-Before we proceed, you will need to have Open Attestation CLI v1.39.3 or higher installed on your computer.
+Before we proceed, you will need to have Open Attestation CLI v1.45.3 or higher installed on your computer.
+**Note: by using the open attestation cli method, it will generate a sandbox dns that will expire in 30 days.**

 ## Step 1: Acquiring a wallet.json file